smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ### Brief History of Nulls
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-NULL markers in relational databases are a source of debate, with some proponents rejecting them entirely, while others, including Edgar F. Codd, advocate for their use.
+NULL markers in relational databases are a source of debate: some proponents reject them entirely, while others, including Edgar F. Codd, advocate their use.
 Codd, a computer scientist who revolutionized database management with his work on relational database theory, introduced the concept of NULL markers in the late 1960s and early 1970s to represent the absence of a value.

-Edgar F. Codd's work ensured data consistency and accuracy in relational databases, as they could better handle real-world scenarios where information may not always be complete.
-However, some critics argue that NULL markers can lead to ambiguity and confusion, lack of default values, performance issues, and affect data quality.
+Edgar F. Codd's work ensured data consistency and accuracy in relational databases, enabling them to better handle real-world scenarios where information may not always be complete.
+However, some critics argue that NULL markers can lead to ambiguity and confusion, a lack of default values, performance issues, and a negative impact on data quality.

-Despite these criticisms, NULL markers are widely used and accepted but must be used appropriately to understand their limitations and impact on data quality and performance.
+Despite these criticisms, NULL markers are widely used and accepted, but must be used appropriately to understand their limitations and impact on data quality and performance.
 For further information, refer to C.J.
 Date's book, [Database in Depth: Relational Theory for Practitioners](https://www.amazon.com/Database-Depth-Relational-Theory-Practitioners/dp/0596100124).

 ---------------------------------------------------------
 ### Predicate Logic
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-To best understand NULL markers in SQL, we must understand the three-valued logic outcomes of **TRUE**, **FALSE**, and **UNKNOWN**.
+To best understand NULL markers in SQL, we must recognize the three-valued logic outcomes: **TRUE**, **FALSE**, and **UNKNOWN**.
 Unique to SQL, the logic result will always be **UNKNOWN** when comparing a NULL marker to any other value.
 SQL’s three-valued logic system presents a surprising amount of complexity in a seemingly straightforward query!

 ---------------------------------------------------------
 **Three-Valued Logic**